jhnnsjkbk/jhnnsjkbk.github.io/media.md

 _For developing AI foundational models that enhance scientific analysis, facilitating breakthrough discoveries, and exemplifying collaborative innovation, setting new standards for transparency and scientific rigor in AI development._

 ### NASA MSFC Honor Award
-I received the NASA Honor Award from Marshall Space Flight Center (MSFC) for my contributions to foundation models for earth observations in summer 2024.
+I received the NASA Honor Award from Marshall Space Flight Center (MSFC) for my contributions to deep learning for earth observations in summer 2024.

 ### IBM Significant External Honor
 I was recognized with an IBM Significant External Honor in 2025 for my contributions in geospatial AI as part of our collaboration with NASA.

 ### IBM Outstanding Accomplishment Award
-My work on foundation models for weather and climate assessments have been awarded with an IBM Outstanding Accomplishment Award in 2024.
+My work on deep learning for weather and climate assessments have been awarded with an IBM Outstanding Accomplishment Award in 2024.

 ### Tenure-Track Professorship Recommendation
 I was fortunate enough to be recommended for a tenure-track professorship at a German university of excellence in winter 2024.